sailfish009/openstructure/modules/doc/install.rst

 dependencies.
 The current Boost version, as of writing these instructions, is 1.70.0 but works so far.
 Do not forget to also install `boost-python`.

+If you want to build the info module or the graphical user interface, make sure you have the Xcode app installed.
+Just the Xcode command line tools which are sufficient for Homebrew, will not work with Qt5.

 Before running CMake, an environment variable needs to be set on the command line.
 If omitted, the linker will throw a bunch of warnings later:

 .. code-block:: bash